-This paper is the first of a series providing an updated picture of the impact of filamentary flows on galaxy evolution.
-We use the recent TNG50 simulation \citep{Pillepich2019_TNG50, Nelson2019_TNG50} to perform a statistical analysis of the number of (kpc scale) streams connected to galaxies, hereafter referred to as the galaxy connectivity, as a function of the environment of the galaxy in the cosmic web (defined at Mpc scales).
-While potential inflows and outflows of baryons along these streams will be studied in the second part of this project, we provide in this paper a first exploration of the impact of galaxy connectivity on the specific star-formation rate (sSFR), defined as the star formation rate normalised by galaxy stellar mass.
-We emphasise that the multi-scale analysis performed in this work is different from previous studies, which have rather focused on how large-scale structures, such as groups or clusters, are connected to large-scale cosmic filaments on Mpc scales \citep{Kraljic2020, Gouin2021, Gouin2022}, yielding relevant conclusions on the properties of the cosmic environments where galaxies live, but not on the properties of galaxies themselves.
-Moreover, we note that this type of study has only recently been enabled thanks to the advent of large-scale hydro-dynamical simulations with more robust baryonic models and increasing resolution \citep[e.g.][]{Tremmel2017_Romulus, Pillepich2019_TNG50, Dubois2021_NewHorizon}, and is crucial in order to interpret future observations.
+This paper is the first in a series providing an updated picture of the impact of filamentary flows on galaxy evolution.
+We use the recent TNG50 simulation \citep{Pillepich2019_TNG50, Nelson2019_TNG50} to perform a statistical analysis of the number of (kiloparsec-scale) streams connected to galaxies, hereafter referred to as the galaxy connectivity, as a function of the environment of the galaxy in the cosmic web (defined at megaparsec scales).
+While potential inflows and outflows of baryons along these streams will be studied in the second part of this project, we provide in this paper a first exploration of the impact of galaxy connectivity on the specific star formation rate (sSFR), defined as the SFR normalised by galaxy stellar mass.
+We emphasise that the multi-scale analysis performed in this work is different from previous studies, which have rather focused on how large-scale structures, such as groups or clusters, are connected to large-scale cosmic filaments on megaparsec scales \citep{Kraljic2020, Gouin2021, Gouin2022}, yielding relevant conclusions on the properties of the cosmic environments where galaxies live, but not on the properties of galaxies themselves.
+Moreover, we note that this type of study has only recently been enabled through the advent of large-scale hydrodynamical simulations with more robust baryonic models and increasing resolution \citep[e.g.][]{Tremmel2017_Romulus, Pillepich2019_TNG50, Dubois2021_NewHorizon}, and is crucial in order to interpret future observations.